ulooocom/magento2dockerdevenv/README.md

 1. in windows, need to go container(./wingo mysql8.0) and chmod 644 /etc/mysql/conf.d/my.custom.cnf and ./restart at the frist time.
 2. in windows, need to go container(./wingo mysql5.7) and chmod 644 /etc/mysql/conf.d/my.custom.cnf and ./restart at the first time.
-3. in windows, need to go container(./wingo ubuntu) and sudo chmod 755 /home/www-data/.ssh and sudo chmod 644 /home/www-data/.ssh/authorized_keys and ./restart at the first time.

 ### suggestion :
 #### 1. China registry